Voultapher/sort-research-rs/writeup/ipnsort_introduction/text.md

 ##### u64

-Comparing the relative symmetric speedup across all measured input lengths and patterns.
-This is calculated by taking each measured input length and producing a relative symmetric speedup, where 1.5x means that A is 1.5x faster than B, and -1.5x means B is 1.5x faster than A. This approach avoids biasing one direction over the other, and symmetric effects can cancel each other out.
+Comparing the relative symmetric speedup across all measured input lengths and patterns, this is calculated by taking each measured input length and producing a relative symmetric speedup, where 1.5x means that A is 1.5x faster than B, and -1.5x means B is 1.5x faster than A. This approach avoids biasing one direction over the other, and symmetric effects can cancel each other out.

 <img src="assets/zen3/u64-clipped.png" width=960 />